pwaring/technical-talks/freelancing-barcamp/slides.md

 % Life as a coin-operated monkey
-% Paul Waring (paul@xk7.net)
+% Paul Waring (paul@phpdeveloper.org.uk)
-% June 6, 2017
+% September 29, 2018

 # whoami

  - Freelancing full-time since July 2015 (part-time since 2000)
  - PHP developer and Linux system administrator
- - Background in academia and insurance
- - Specialise in legacy code/systems and financial services
  - I like trains, politics and technology (@pwaring)
  - You may know me from: Geek Walks, Currybeer

 # Topics

- - Mix of my experiences and practical advice
  - Why you might want to try freelancing (and why not)
  - How to make freelancing work
  - Whatever you want - ask me anything!